 Meditative prayer (meditate on some aspect of God or something God has done or going to do)

 Contemplative prayer (contemplate the existence of God and enjoy his presence)

 *All of the types of prayer and ways to pray come together perfectly in the Mass.

-COMING SOON - "Back to Basics" A refresher of some basic catholic prayers.
+NOW AVAILABLE - "Back to Basics" A refresher of some basic catholic prayers.

 "Through adoration of the Eucharist, the Christian mysteriously helps to change the world and plant the seed of the Gospel.
 Anyone who prays to the Savior draws the whole world with him and raises it to God.
 Those who stand before the Lord are serving others.
 They are presenting to Christ all those who do not know him or are far from him.
 They keep watch in God's presence for all of them."

 ~ St John Paul II

 What is Eucharistic Adoration?